Torleif S. Knaphus: Early life

 Knaphus was born 14 December 1881 in Vats, Rogaland, Norway.
 His parents were Lars Larsen Slottenaa Knaphus (born: 1843, died: October 17, 1919) and Liva Sakariassen Alfseike Knaphus (born in Vats/Vass, Rogaland County, Norway, 14 March 1847; died December 18, 1914).

 At age 14 Knaphus took out an apprenticeship in a paint and decorating shop in Haugesund.
 At 17 he went to sea for a year, then completed his apprenticeship in "decoration painting," earning his master's slip, which entitled him to be bonded and open his own shop.

 Knaphus was accepted for study under Harriet Backer at her famous art school (in Oslo) and also attended the Royal Art School where he learned sculpturing from Lars Utne.

 While in Oslo, Knaphus converted to the LDS Church in 1902, and after completing his studies, migrated to Salt Lake City in 1906.

 After his immigration, Knaphus married Helena "Millie" Christensen in the Salt Lake Temple in 1909.
 Together they moved to Sanpete County, where Knaphus and his brother painted houses to support the family.

 When his brother was called to serve as a LDS missionary, Knaphus decided to get more art training in 1913, where he studied sculpting in Paris at the Académie Julian for a year.
-After completing his studies in Paris, Kanphus spent six months in New York and then in Chicago studying at the Art Students' League to obtain additional skills in sculpting monuments.
+After completing his studies in Paris, Knaphus spent six months in New York and then in Chicago studying at the Art Students' League to obtain additional skills in sculpting monuments.